-One further disguised woman has successfully carried out her scheme among the Pennsylvania miners port her sick husband and her children.
-For twenty years Mrs. Jane Westover was the town barber of Marlborough, Conn.
-The best class of citizens would be shaved by no one else than this genthe expert with the razor, who had come to town one day in a man's coat, trousers and derby hat, and who never changed her style of dress.
+One further disguised woman has suc-cessfully carried out her scheme among the Pennsylvania miners was the town barber of Marlborough, Conn.
+The best class of citizens would be shaved by no one else than this genthe expert with the razor, who had come to town one day in a man's coat, trou-sers and derby hat, and who never changed her style of dress.